Emory University Data & Information Overview

 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-According to College Factual's 2021 analysis, Emory is ranked #34 out of 1,715 schools in the nation that were analyzed for overall quality.
+College Factual ranked Emory as #66 out of 2,576 colleges and universities in the country on its 2022 Best Colleges list.
 This lands it a coveted spot in the top 5% of all colleges and universities in the country.

 Is It Hard to Get Into Emory?